-6.1 Media
+6 Media

 All media enquiries will be directed to a dedicated person within APA's Media and Communications Group responsible for handling media enquiries on behalf of the Pipeline Project.
-All media requests will be informed to AGL as part of the CWG, and where the media enquiry is in relation to the broader Gas Import Jetty & Pipeline Project the following contact will be advised immediately:
+The management and response to media enquiries will be in accordance with APA's media management protocols.